How to Start Running for Beginners

 Should I run on the treadmill or outside?

 Both have advantages.
 Treadmills are a perfect alternative when the weather is uncooperative and can be helpful in easing into new distances or paces.
-Adam Krajchir, head coach and program director for the New York Road Runners Foundation Team for Kids, believes that treadmills complement outside running because the cushioned surface reduces the risk of injuries that many runners get from constantly pounding their legs on pavement outside.
+Treadmills complement outside running because the cushioned surface reduces the risk of injuries that many runners get from constantly pounding their legs on pavement outside, says Adam Krajchir, head coach and program director for the New York Road Runners Foundation Team for Kids.
 (Here's more about the benefits of running outside and the benefits of running on a treadmill.)

-"Run, wherever you can, inside or out," he says.
+"Run, wherever you can, inside or out," says Krajchir.
 "Getting into a regular routine is more important than finding a perfect solution."

 Should I avoid hills?
 How should I change my form if I come to a hill?